Eating Disorder Treatment

 Our eating disorder therapists integrate mindfulness-based cognitive and behavioral therapies, including Acceptance and Commitment Therapy, Dialectical Behavior Therapy, and Motivational Interviewing.
 We will help you identify how the eating disorder is getting in the way of living a meaningful and fulfilling life and learn coping skills and strategies for overcoming the eating disorder.

 At Embrace Strength Counseling, we are HAES (Health At Every Size) aligned and often collaborate as part of an eating disorder treatment team (e.g. registered dietitian, primary care physician, psychiatrist).
-Our Certified Eating Disorders Registered Dietitian, Emily, offers nutrition counseling services and we’re able to provide outside referrals depending on your needs.
+We’re able to provide referrals depending on your needs.
 We also provide family based treatment (FBT), when appropriate, and believe parents and family members can be important allies in the recovery process.
 Eating disorder treatment is tailored to your individual needs so you can move towards healing your relationship with food and body.

 Our eating disorder team has a combined total of 20+ years of eating disorder treatment experience.
 We have three Certified Eating Disorders Specialists on our team and some of our therapists are recovered themselves.
 We bring personal and professional knowledge and experience to our work as eating disorder therapists, helping you achieve full recovery.